Skip to main content

 Rolling Luggage Hidden Floor: The rolling luggage solution was unintentionally built into the manufacturer’s soft luggage design.
 It had a hard fabric floor that folded up into the bag when the bag was compressed or flattened.
 But that internal fabric bottom folded down to form a rigid floor of the bag when it was full and being rolled.

-I firmly locked that floor in the down position with super wide, heavy duty, somewhat hidden velcro strips which made it very difficult to pull apart making it seem like it was actually permanently installed that way.
+He firmly locked that floor in the down position with super wide, heavy duty, somewhat hidden velcro strips which made it very difficult to pull apart making it seem like it was actually permanently installed that way.

-I kept the $5000 in a specially made black fabric envelope sealed with light velcro to match the bag’s color which, in turn, was hidden beneath the velcroed floor.
+He kept the $5000 in a specially made black fabric envelope sealed with light velcro to match the bag’s color which, in turn, was hidden beneath the velcroed floor.
 This system made it difficult to access or see the hidden $5000.

 That is a good check on whether a hiding spot is doing its job.
 If a trained inspector with the $5000 literally between his fingers and still can’t find it.